Hamza-Faarooq/VictorianGPT/README.md

 VictorianGPT is an end-to-end Machine Learning pipeline that combines **Parameter-Efficient Fine-Tuning (QLoRA)** with **Retrieval-Augmented Generation (RAG)** to create a highly atmospheric, 19th-century conversational agent.

 The system acts as a sophisticated, brooding scholar, grounding its philosophical responses in the authentic texts of Charles Dickens, Bram Stoker, Emily Brontë, and Oscar Wilde.
+This was quite literally a 1 AM idea!

 ## 🚀 Live Demo
 **Try the deployed application here:** [VictorianGPT on Hugging Face](https://huggingface.co/spaces/tm-vettel/VictorianGPT)